srtamaciel/game-cuphead/README.md

 ## The game 🎮

-Do you ever tried to play the original Cuphead videogame?
+Have you ever tried to play the original Cuphead videogame?
 Difficult uh? 💢

 So this is your time! 🥳